 - Take a deep breath when your name is called and you are walking up to the stage.
 I know it sounds too bookish, but trust me it works wonders!

 - When on the stage, grab the mic.
 If you are nervous, always ensure you are standing either behind the dice or holding a mic.
 This ensures that your shakiness is reduced (at least the audience doesn’t see it) You don’t want people to see that you are nervous because of shaking hands!

 - Don’t hurry through your talk, you will eat up words or fumble.
 Always speak slowly, and take your time.
 Make up the next sentence in mind while you are on the current one.

 - If there are familiar faces in the crowd, maintain eye contact width them.
 If not, look at people who you think are acknowledging what you are saying.
 This will definitely be a confidence booster.

 Excel your impromptu speech moment

-So these were few tips I thought might be useful to you if you land up in such situation.
+So these were few tips I thought might be useful to you if you land up in such a situation.
 I had a great time today, maybe because I like talking.
 If you tend to hold yourself back in such moments, don’t.
 Please go ahead and take those small steps towards becoming a great speaker.
 It won’t be much time before you would be delivering your talks to hundreds.
-So if you haven’t already, start working on your communication skills and ensure that you excel such impromptu speech moments !
+So if you haven’t already, start working on your communication skills and ensure that you excel in such impromptu speech moments!